isaacbatst/suap-client/README.md

 > SUAP API client for JavaScript

 ## Warning
-We're actually at development phase, so we'll let you know when this lib become production ready.
+We're actually at development phase, so we'll let you know when this lib gets production ready.

 ## Installation
 ``` npm install suap-client ```